We Communicate With Everybody. Scholars / Specialists Index Last update: 2 January 2017

 Professor Weisskopf had the two of us come for lunch at the MIT faculty club.
 Unfortunately the article never made it into the prestigious middle column, yet it was a most pleasant introduction.
 When I called to let him know that the article was not going to make it, he invited me to his home to look at his artwork and large-format art books which together became the basis for talking a bit about the nature of infinity.

-Not long thereafter, Professor Weisskopf helped cleared the way so I could meet with John Bell at CERN laboratories.
+Not long thereafter, Professor Weisskopf arranged for me to meet with John Bell at CERN laboratories.

-It was with some joy that I discovered that the Father of Inflation, Alan Guth, held the Victor Weisskopf chair.
+It was with some surprise that I discovered that the Father of Inflation, Alan Guth, held the Victor Weisskopf chair.

 Of course, people of Guth’s stature get letters and emails from crackpots all the time and I knew that my notes to him, however well-intentioned, would fall into that category.
 Notwithstanding, just for the record (and probably confirming the “crackpottery” comment), I’ll post just my correspondence here in this place.